 A two-decade-old condo undergoes a resale-focused renovation in Bucktown, Chicago

-Before: Making old bathrooms new again
+Making old bathrooms new again

-She turned her attention to the master and hall bathrooms since they were the biggest concern.
+She turned her attention to the primary and hall bathrooms since they were the biggest concern.
 They felt outdated, with an early 2000s brown-hued vibe.
 (A well-designed, new bathroom is one of the top aspects that appeal to potential homebuyers.)

 This was not the homeowner’s first time renovating and knew a good general contractor would make all the difference.
 She posted her project on Sweeten and found a general contractor in her area who was in sync with her goals.

-After: A more modern aesthetic to appeal to buyers
+A more modern aesthetic to appeal to buyers

 Size-wise, the homeowner was in luck.
-The master bath had plenty of square footage and just needed some TLC to make it more attractive and functional.
+The primary bath had plenty of square footage and just needed some TLC to make it more attractive and functional.
 The hall bath would be a straightforward rip-and-replace, with no plumbing moving.

 After consulting with her Sweeten general contractor, the homeowner focused on sourcing and buying materials and accessories.
 She wanted to redesign the bathroom with similar features that other new properties in her area were featuring.

 First things first: get rid of the old jet tub.
 Although seen as a luxury in the early 2000s, the jet tub now seemed outdated.
 Plus, it was awkwardly placed next to a shower stall.
 To help the flow and the look of the bath, a walk-in shower replaced this configuration.
 The trend of large-format tile perfectly suited the new oversized shower.
 Two niches inlaid with hexagonal tile brought a nice contrast to the stacked wall tiles.
-And, of course, a new master bath wouldn’t be complete without a long bench.
+And, of course, a new primary bath wouldn’t be complete without a long bench.